cdev-framework/cdev-website/content/blogs/coldstarts.md

 ### What are the current ways to mitigate Cold Starts?

-The current state of mitigating Cold Starts is best understood by looking at the three types of serverless functions people are creating described in ***[this great post by Matt Coulter](https://dev.to/cdkpatterns/learn-the-3-aws-lambda-states-today-the-single-purpose-function-the-fat-lambda-and-the-lambda-lith-361j)*** .
+The current state of mitigating Cold Starts is best understood by looking at the three types of serverless functions people are creating described in ***[this post by Matt Coulter](https://dev.to/cdkpatterns/learn-the-3-aws-lambda-states-today-the-single-purpose-function-the-fat-lambda-and-the-lambda-lith-361j)*** .

 Reading this article, I could not help but feel like Goldilocks trying to find the right bed to sleep in:
 - The single purpose function requiring to much of a change in how I think about software development.
 Being a mere mortal who is not a ninja at navigating my IDE, having to constantly switch and create different files causes friction that interrupts the flow state of coding.